Abdelhamid Sabiri: Al Taawoun (loan)

 On 30 January 2025, Sabiri moved on a new loan to Al Taawoun in Saudi Arabia.

 International career

 Sabiri was called up to Germany's under-21 side in October 2018.
 He scored once in a total of five appearances for the team, against the Netherlands.

 In April 2022, Sabiri said he wanted to play in the World Cup with the Moroccan national team.
 In September 2022, Sabiri was called up to join the Moroccan national team.
 He played his first match in a friendlies against Chile, in which he managed to score a goal in a 2–0 victory that took place in the RCDE Stadium in Barcelona.

 On 10 November 2022, Sabiri was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.

 Playing style

 Sabiri mainly plays in the "number 10" position behind a central striker, but can also play in wide attacking areas.

+Personal life

+Sabiri can speak his native Standard Moroccan Amazigh, German and Italian but is not fluent in Moroccan Darija Arabic.